China behavior in South China Sea ship encounter 'irresponsible': U.S.

-WASHINGTON (Reuters) - China’s behavior in a narrowly averted naval collision in the South China Sea was both “unhelpful” and “irresponsible,” U.S. Defense Secretary Chuck Hagel said on Thursday, warning against incidents that could escalate U.S.-Chinese tension.
+WASHINGTON (Reuters) - China’s behavior in a narrowly averted naval collision in the South China Sea was both “unhelpful” and “irresponsible,” U.S. Defense Secretary Chuck Hagel said on Thursday, warning against incidents could escalate existing U.S.-Chinese tensions.

 “That action by the Chinese, cutting their ship 100 yards out in front of the (USS) Cowpens, was not a responsible action.
 It was unhelpful; it was irresponsible,” Hagel told reporters at the Pentagon.